attilammagyar/js80p/README.md

 known as Channel Aftertouch)  messages are among the kinds MIDI data that it swallows.

-Getting the Channel Pressure (also known as Channel Aftertouch) to work in FL Studio is a similar, but slightly more complicated procedure than setting up MIDI CC:
+Getting the Channel Pressure to work in FL Studio is a similar, but slightly more complicated procedure than setting up MIDI CC:

 1. Click on the small triangle in the top left corner of the plugin window of JS80P, and select the "_Browse parameters_" menu item.